chacka1315/firstWebPage-TOP/README.md

 # firstWebPage-TOP
-I'm following the TOP classes, it is my first web page on thit TOP
+I'm following the TOP classes, it is my first web page on this TOP/

-Langage : just HTML & CSS for the moment
+Languages : Just HTML & CSS for the moment/

-credit
+Credits :
 My pics come frome Pixabay.com & pixels.com